 to find all text files in a file manager.
 The regex equivalent is .*\.txt$

-The following graphic explains each of the expressions components.
+The following graphic explains each of this expressions components.

-The regex-syntax has thousands of different metacharacters.
-Following the most important if you are going to configure your monitoring system with our plugins.
+The regex syntax offers thousands of different metacharacters.
+Below are the most important ones if you want to configure your monitoring system with our plugins.

 .